Unlock AI: Understanding How It Thinks & Works

 While AI's capabilities are astounding and rapidly advancing, it's crucial to approach these technologies with a critical and informed perspective.
 Awareness of their limitations and ethical implications is key to responsible use:

 - Bias in Data and Algorithms: AI models are trained on data.
 If that data reflects existing societal biases (e.g., regarding gender, race, age), the AI can learn and even amplify these biases, leading to unfair or discriminatory outcomes in areas like hiring, loan applications, or even content generation.
+Learn more about AI bias and ethical AI use in our AI in Practice course.

 - "Hallucinations" & Factual Accuracy: Generative AI, especially LLMs, can sometimes produce "hallucinations" - outputs that are fluent and plausible-sounding but are factually incorrect, nonsensical, or not based on the provided input.
 Always verify critical information generated by AI.